-Parents are encouraged to not pick up their child(ren) before the end of the day.
+Parents are encouraged to not pick up their child before the end of the day.
 Student's resources (homework, notices, behavior charts, etc.) for home are not prepared for release until 3:00 p.m. each day.
-In the event of an emergency pick up/early release, to allow time to prepare your child(ren) for early release, parent(s) should make direct contact to inform the front office receptionist and classroom teacher the student will be picked up before 3:00 p.m. or send them directly to carpool.
-Parents must make contact with the receptionist and classroom teacher before 2:00 p.m., for the times when the student needs to go to carpool rather than After School Care.
+In the event of an emergency pick up/early release, to allow time to prepare your child for early release, parent should make direct contact (do not send an email or leave a voice message) to inform the front office receptionist and classroom teacher the student will be picked up before 3:00 p.m. or send them directly to carpool.
+Parents must make contact with the receptionist and classroom teacher before 2:00 p.m., when the student needs to go to carpool rather than After School Care.